hpreston/nso-getting-started/04a-mvu.md

     > We want to replace **ALL** the communities within the `<snmp-server>` block.

-1. To do that, we'll `add` the `replace` tag to each of the `snmp-server` elements of the configuration.
+1. To do that, we'll `add` the `replace` tag to each of the `snmp-server` elements of the configuration in the template.

     ```
     devices template UPDATE-SNMP-COMMUNITY